sivaramambikasaran/Tower_Of_Brahma/README.md

 Tower_Of_Brahma
 ===============

-Click on the image to play the video.

 <img style="float: middle" src = "https://raw.githubusercontent.com/sivaramambikasaran/Tower_Of_Brahma/master/animationTowerOfBrahma.gif" width=750>

-Creates a movie of Tower of Brahma using tikz (LaTeX), which can be played in pdf (Use Adobe to play the movie).
+Creates a gif animation of Tower of Brahma using TikZ.

 To run the code, key in